Thousands of arrestees a year are forced into get-out-of-jail-broke cards that are loaded up with deceptive fees.

 Following the beating, a jail nurse determined that Akbar was “fine” with no signs of swelling and was able ...

 In Georgia, a state where the death penalty is regularly imposed in cases involving multiple deaths resulting from criminal conduct, executives of the Peanut Corporation of America (PCA) received relatively light federal prison sentences for their roles in corporate criminal malfeasance that resulted in the deaths of nine people.
 The case underscores the tilt in justice’s scales where wealthy defendants employed by powerful corporations are concerned.

 In a 2009 probe, peanut products traced back to a Blakely, Georgia processing plant owned by PCA were identified by the Food and Drug Administration (FDA) as being responsible for a salmonella outbreak that killed nine people and sickened more than 700 others in 2008 and 2009.
 FDA investigators reported that the outbreak was likely caused by mice droppings in the plant, which was cited for unsanitary conditions.

 Georgia prosecutors declined to prosecute PCA executives, instead leaving it to federal authorities to bring charges.

 As a result of an ensuing criminal investigation, federal prosecutors asserted that PCA executives falsely certified that the company’s products had been tested for pathogens and were found to be safe.
-Further allegations included charges that PCA executives knew the peanut products, including peanut butter, had been tainted ...
+Further allegations included charges that PCA executives knew the peanut products, including peanut butter, had been tainted by salmonella ...

 On December 31, 2016, the Arkansas Judicial Discipline and Disability Commission (JDDC) issued a removal letter to Carroll County District Court Judge Timothy Parker after statements from more than a dozen women indicated he had “engaged in a pattern of personal relationships with many female litigants” who appeared in his court from approximately 2013 to 2016.